boppreh/steamgrid/README.md

 - **Fails to find steam location**: You can drag and drop the Steam installation folder (not the library!) into `steamgrid.exe` for a manual override.
 - **A few images were not found**: Some images are hard to find.
 The program may miss a game, especially betas, prototypes and tests, but you can set an image manually through the Steam client (right click > `Set Custom Image`).
 Run `steamgrid.exe` again to update the overlays.
 - **Can't load profile**: make sure you are connected to the internet and have a [public Steam profile](http://steamcommunity.com/discussions/forum/1/864980009946155418/).
 If you know how to detect a user's game list without access to their profile, drop me a message.
 - **Where's the Linux version?**: I don't have compiled binaries for linux, but you can install [Go](http://golang.org/) in your system and `go run steamgrid.go "YOUR_STEAM_FOLDER"`.
-I haven't tested but it *should* work.
+I haven't tested but *It Should Work*™.
 May require sudo if the folder is write-protected.

 If you encounter any problems please [open an issue](https://github.com/boppreh/steamgrid/issues/new) or email me.
 All critics and suggestions are welcome.